jammastergirish/BuildAnLLM/README.md

 ## Project Overview

-This is a **pre-training** implementation - we train transformer models from scratch on text data using next-token prediction (autoregressive language modeling).
+This is a **pre-training** implementation.
+We train transformer models from scratch on text data using next-token prediction (autoregressive language modeling).
 The model learns general language patterns, grammar, and style from the training corpus.

-**Supported Architectures:**
-- **GPT-2 style**: Learned positional embeddings, LayerNorm, GELU activation
-- **LLaMA style**: RoPE (Rotary Position Embedding), RMSNorm, SwiGLU activation
-- **OLMo style**: ALiBi (Attention with Linear Biases), LayerNorm, SwiGLU activation

-Switch between architectures using the `--architecture` command-line argument in `train.py` (e.g., `--architecture LLAMA` or `--architecture OLMO`).

 **What this is:**
 - ✅ Pre-training (unsupervised learning on raw text)
 - ✅ Next-token prediction (autoregressive language modeling)
-- ✅ Complete GPT architecture implementation
-- ✅ Complete LLaMA architecture implementation
-- ✅ Complete OLMo architecture implementation
+- ✅ Complete transformer architecture implementation
+- ✅ Support for multiple modern architectures (GPT, LLaMA, OLMo)
 - ✅ Educational codebase with detailed comments
-- ✅ Supports GPT, LLaMA, and OLMo via architecture flag
+- ✅ Architecture-agnostic design with configurable components

 **What this is NOT:**
 - ❌ Fine-tuning (task-specific adaptation)